geellis2/DungeonGenerator/README.md

 to use:
-run make, then type ./DG "beastiary filename" "APL" where "beastiary filename" should be beastiary.txt or another file following the same format as beastiary.txt and "APL" is the average party level, which can e found in the pathfinder srd at http://paizo.com/pathfinderRPG/prd/
+run make, then type ./DG "beastiary filename" "APL" where "beastiary filename" should be beastiary.txt or another file following the same format as beastiary.txt and "APL" is the average party level, which can be found in the pathfinder srd at http://paizo.com/pathfinderRPG/prd/

 features that should be added: this program will generate a dungeon filled with semi-related monsters, but it hasn't been made meticulous enough to generate dungeons that actually make sense.